Blog

 From entrepreneurs looking for warehouse facilities in the form of co-warehousing to budding start-ups looking for incubator spaces, there’s a niche to fit every kind of business need.

-Medical coworking is one of the newer trends to hit the coworking industry, and it’s rising quickly in popularity.
+Coworking + Medical spaces, also known as medical coworking, is one of the newer trends to hit the coworking industry, and it’s rising quickly in popularity.

-This unique niche takes the coworking business model and applies it to healthcare – and with very successful results.
+This unique niche takes the coworking business model and applies it to healthcare and medical professionals – and with very successful results.

 In this article, we’ll discuss medical coworking including what it is, who it’s for, and tips for creating your own medical coworking space.